froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 Galen provides a handy mechanism for running multiple specs – the test suite.

-Let's create a test suite to run our existing primary navigation spec.
+Let's create a test suite to run our existing global header spec.

 First, create a file at `test/visual/suite.test`.
 The _test_ suffix distinguishes Galen test suite files from individual spec files.